antoineba35/Variable-management/README.md

-# Variable-management - first version
+# Variable Manager v1.2

-The variable manager allows you to display all the variables of the selected program file.
-All you have to do is choose the variable and you will get the following information:
+The Variable Manager allows you to display all variables in the selected program file.
+Just select the variable and you will get the following information:
   - Its name
   - Its starting value
   - Its type
   - The line number where it is created
+  - Display the number of times it is in the file and be able to see the lines concerned

+The new version allows you to have an option tab to change the size of the text and the colour of the text and background.
+The code also requires that the user can only open Python files.
-For the moment this program only works on Python but this is only the first version of the project.
+For the moment this program only works on Python but it is only the first version of the project.
 Several features will appear later.